OpenSUTD/community/CONTRIBUTING.md

 This is the community repository.
 All material relevant to the advancement and maintenance of OpenSUTD are kept here and open for review and feedback, and shapes our direction as a Open Community.

 We're always looking for collaborators to act as community architects and evangelists to help us manage the community and drive new initiatives.
-If you are interested, reach out to us by emailing timothy_liu[at]mymail.sutd.edu.sg and qingze_hum[at]mymail.sutd.edu.sg!
+If you are interested, reach out to us by emailing `timothy_liu[at]mymail.sutd.edu.sg` and `qingze_hum[at]mymail.sutd.edu.sg`!